razzat008/derivative_calculator/README.md

 since I had some idea on how to write a tokenizer or parser from previous small projects.
 So...
-- I'll be writing a tokenizer and parser from scratch lets see how that goes
+- I'll be writing a tokenizer and parser from scratch lets see how that goes (it did not go well)

 # update 1 (2025-06-21)
 - currently working on the tokenizer (still) i focused more on writing better code instead of just programming it out I'm taking references from the docs and existing tokenizers lets see how this goes
+# update 2 (2025-07-07)
+- I've taken the tokenizer present on mkdb as reference for this and modified it
+- I've followed the [Recursive Descent Parsing](https://en.wikipedia.org/wiki/Recursive_descent_parser)  parsing method for this project

 ## References
 - (Structure and Interpretation of Computer Programs)[https://web.mit.edu/6.001/6.037/sicp.pdf]